jtpaasch/bap-kb/01-knowledge-base/04/README.md

 end
 ```

-Now we have created a car class, whose objects will have one slot that be filled with the name of a color (a string).
+At this point, we have created a car class, whose objects will have one slot that can be filled with the name of a color (a string).

 We aren't doing anything with this class yet, so let's just print out the name of the class.

 ```
 let get_name (cls : ('k, 's) KB.cls) : string =